brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 Chrome-based engines are the only ones supporting it, while Firefox is still on Manifest V2.
 This means that you might have to support two versions of the same extension.
 [Mozilla is supposed to release its implementation soon][11], but it seems there will be divergences.

 For GIFSane though, I couldn't even use Manifest V3.
 As of January 2022, [it still does not support WASM][12].
 Developers who want to build on top of WASM still need to wait.
+Hence why it is not available on Chrome Web Store.

 Besides, background scripts [need to be migrated to service workers.][13]
 Depending on the implementation, this might be tricky.
 FFmpeg.wasm, for one, uses `[URL.createObjectURL()][14]` and `document.\*` in its browser version, both not available in workers.